Ian Ward (athlete)

-Ian Ward (1929-2006), was a male former athlete who competed for England.
+Ian Ward (25 February 1929 – 8 March 2006), was a male athlete who competed for England.

-Early life and education
+Biography

+Ward was born in Preston, Lancashire, England and his father Frank Ward played football for Preston North End F.C.
 Ward was educated at Hutton Grammar School before earning a teaching certificate in physical education at Loughborough College.
 He then obtained a master's degree's at the University of Leeds, a Graduate Fellowship at University of North Carolina and a PhD from the University of Liverpool.
 He then played rugby for Preston Grasshoppers R.F.C.

-Athletics career
+Ward finished third behind Geoff Elliott in the pole vault event at the 1953 AAA Championships.
+He became the British pole vault champion after winning the British AAA Championships title at the 1956 AAA Championships and 1957 AAA Championships.

-He represented England in the pole vault at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+He represented the England athletics team in the pole vault at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

-Personal life

-His father Frank Ward played football for Preston North End F.C.